KyrillL1/web-terminal/README.md

 It's really basic, but easy to customize.

 ## Test it out
-Have a look at it on [example](https://KyrillL1.github.io/web-terminal-example).
+Have a look at the [example](https://KyrillL1.github.io/web-terminal-example).

 ## Run
 Download the files or clone the repo.
 Test it by simply running a local server e.g.